Building bridges. Inspiring minds. Impacting futures.

 In response to a growing demand for high quality childcare from neighboring families, a childcare program began in 1972 with the support of St. Mark Union Church.
 In 2001, key Kansas City leaders and community partners launched UICS’s capital campaign to erect St. Mark Child & Family Development Center.
 The state-of-the-art facility on the grounds of UICS opened in 2004 with a distinctive, creative curriculum and a commitment to a highly trained faculty.

-St. Mark Center today is the signature outreach of UICS and is recognized as one of Kansas City’s leading early learning programs.
-The Center serves more than 150 infants and toddlers as well as their families and caregivers.
+St. Mark Center and Metro Center function today as the heart and signature outreach of UICS and are recognized as two of Kansas City’s leading early learning programs.
+Our Centers serve more than 220 infants and toddlers, and pre-k students as well as their families and caregivers.